GetScatter/ScatterWebExtension/readme.md

         // It has already been validated, but you can validate it yourself as well using eosjs-ecc.

         ecc.verify(sig, location.host, scatter.identity.publicKey);

-        // Note that you can not change location.host in a browser, therefor this authentication is bound
-        // to your domain.
     })
     .catch(err => console.log('auth err', err))
 ```